Managing 3D Secure Credentials

 Creating a 3D Secure Credential

-This API can be used to create a 3DS Authentication credential for a card.
+This API can be used to create a 3D Secure Authentication credential for a card.

 Step 1: Retrieve card details